-Release the Trigger and unplug the tool from its electrical outlet before adjusting tool or installing accessories.
+Make sure that the Trigger is in the off-position and unplug the tool from its electrical outlet before performing any procedure in this section.

 TO PREVENT SERIOUS INJURY FROM FLYING FRAGMENTS:

 Do not use blades made from high-speed steel, abrasive blades, or metal- or masonry-cutting blades.
 The guards of this saw are not designed to protect against the failure of such blades.